Trump Backs ICE In Unsurprising Video, But His Facts Don’t Add Up

 “President Trump seems to think that the only way to have immigration rules is to rip parents from their children, treat rape victims and refugees like terrorists, and put children in cages,” Senator Elizabeth Warren said on Facebook last month.
 “This is ugly, it is wrong, and it is not the way to run our country.
 The President’s deeply immoral actions have made it obvious that we need to rebuild our immigration system from top to bottom, starting by replacing ICE with something that reflects our values.”

-Then, of course, there is the fact that ICE is the organisation that has been separating migrant children from their parents — many of whom have yet to be reunited, despite the administration’s requirement to do so by 27th July.
-Because of this, it is undeniable that many lives have already been lost and irrevocably destroyed by the organisation.
+Then, of course, there is the fact that ICE is the organization that has been separating migrant children from their parents — many of whom have yet to be reunited, despite the administration’s requirement to do so by July 27.
+Because of this, it is undeniable that many lives have already been lost and irrevocably destroyed by the organization.
 Saying that ICE saves lives, then, is an affront to the people who are still waiting to see their children again, and to those who may never see their families again.

 So, whether Trump will use Twitter in this way more often moving forward is anyone’s guess.
 But, no matter what, at least one thing is pretty clear — his video probably won’t do too much to discourage anyone who has ever called to abolish ICE.